olebole/irafdoc/doc/longslit.scopy.rst

   copied without any resampling.
 If the aperture and beam lists are not specified, an empty list, then all apertures and beams are selected.
-The lists may be those spectra desired or the complement obtained by prefixing the list with <tt>'!'</tt>.
+The lists may be those spectra desired or the complement obtained by prefixing the list with <span style="font-family: monospace;">'!'</span>.
 Only the selected wavelength range and spectra will be operated upon and passed on to the output images.
   </p>
   <p>